 Salmon can be prepared in many ways, but if you want a fancy meal done in minutes and with simple steps, make salmon meuniere.
 We’ll help you make moist fillets in a flour coating, drenched in an extra tasty sauce.

 This will be served with well-seasoned, tender potatoes cooked in under 10 minutes.
 We’ll be using a microwave — a really impressive cooking tool we often neglect.

 So, to get straight to the “how-to” section, click “jump to recipe” to get there in seconds.
-Or, if you’ve got spare minutes, learn more about:
+Or, if you’ve got a few spare minutes, learn more about:

 What Is “Meuniere”?